cbranch101/react-wiring-library/docSite/website/docs/basics/prepping.md

 ## Target Relevant Elements

-Before `react-wiring-library` can find and interact with and serialize your elements in tests, we need to be sure it's possible to target them in some way.
 There are several [different ways](https://testing-library.com/docs/dom-testing-library/api-queries#queries) to target elements based on their content, and if none of those work, we just add `data-testid` attributes where relevant.

 In `TodoList` there are three elements we care about
 - TodoList as a whole